Leonard Aitken – Artist.

 Commission work is available.
 I am willing to paint anything you would like – just describe what you want.
-(Portraits, flowers, landscapes, a favourite shoe, etc)
+(Portraits, flowers, landscapes, a favourite ornament, etc)

 Light plays a key role in most of my works.
 Backlighting adds drama and fragility to flowers, leaves, foliage, mountains, forests, jungles and the ocean.

-The surreal works employ bright, high keyed colour and high contrasts.
-They play with the 2 dimensional space and are inspired by dreams and subconscious improvisation.
+The surreal works use bright colour and high contrasts.
+They play with the 2 dimensional space.
+They are inspired by dreams and subconscious improvisation.
 They contain a quirky, sometimes wacky sense of humour.

-The conceptual and spiritual paintings are a new avenue of exploration for me; as is my music.
+The conceptual and spiritual paintings are a new avenue of exploration for me.
+My music is too.